What is Project Melanin Beauty?

 Join us on Youtube, subscribe to www.youtube.com/nicolewebstermakeup to watch the PMB series and other great videos that inspire, uplift and teach you how to become the best version of yourself.

 Welcome to my world!
 Be inspired and get motivated to become your best self.
-Get the latest in beauty and follow my own personal journey to complete wellness.
+Get the latest in beauty and fashion and follow my own personal journey to complete wellness.

 SOMETHING SPECIAL JUST FOR YOU!

 GET YOUR BEAUTY FIX!